 Follow up with a reason for them to want more information.
 Case studies, whitepapers, videos, webinars, demonstrations, whatever you can use to be educational content are great calls to action.
 Asking them to call you for more information is not a great call to action.

 How are you going to get your message out to your target audience?
 Since every demographic is different, there are many different answers.
 Using more than one method to be able to reach out to your target audience is a great way to increase your sales list.
-This is the heart of multi-touch marketing, reaching out to your target audience in multiple ways.
+This is the heart of multi-touch successful marketing, reaching out to your target audience in multiple ways.

 We all know the old adage different strokes for different folks.
 This is especially true with your delivery.
 Different methods of “touch” can include snail mail, email, social media, SEM (Search Engine Marketing), and traditional advertising methods.
 It really depends on your budget and your target market.